olvaffe/olv-notes/graphics/gpus/qualcomm.md

     set nicknamed afuc
 - since a6xx, CP is a microcontroller called SQE
   - SQE uses afuc instruction set
+  - SQE has no direct memory access.
+It relies on GPU core or ROQ for memory access
   - when idle, SQE executes `waitin` waiting for packets to arrive at ROQ
-  - ROQ (or may be SQE firmware itself) peaks the packets and put them onto different ROQ queues
+  - ROQ peaks the packets and put them onto different ROQ queues
     - RB
     - IB1
     - IB2